-The Marbled Salamander usually arrives at breeding wetlands before other salamanders, and they will often arrive before water is present.
-Mating takes place under the cover of night, and females will lay their eggs on the edges of these waterless wetlands underneath forest floor debris such as logs or bark.
-Females typically stay with their clutch until the wetland fills with water.
+The Marbled Salamander arrives at breeding wetlands before other salamanders, and they will often arrive before water is present.
+Mating takes place under the cover of night, and females will lay their eggs underneath forest debris found inside these waterless wetlands.
+Females typically stay with their clutch and guard the eggs until the wetland fills with water.
 Once submerged the eggs will begin to hatch and the new larva will spend the first several months of their lives under water.

 Similar Species: Boldly patterned adults are unmistakable from other salamanders.
 However, patterns can vary and darker individuals may resemble the chunkier Mole Salamander (Ambystoma talpoideum).
 Larva are challenging to distinguish from other Ambystomids , but the light spots on the sides extending to the tail are a helpful identifying trait.

-Distribution: This salamander is found in most of the eastern half United States.
+Distribution: This salamander is found throughout most of the Eastern United States.
 From southern New Hampshire to the panhandle of Florida.
 Then west to the eastern third of Texas and north to southern Michigan.

 Contributed by Jake Zadik (12/20/20)